 Many doctors prefer to take a wait-and-see approach when it comes to treating ear infections, especially with younger children.
 They often clear up on their own without the need for antibiotics or other aggressive forms of medical treatment.

-Pain can be managed with medications like Tylenol or Motrin (be sure to avoid giving your child aspirin, which has been linked to a dangerous condition known as Reye’s syndrome) or eardrops.
+Medications like Tylenol or Motrin can manage pain (be sure to avoid giving your child aspirin, which is linked to a dangerous condition known as Reye’s syndrome) or eardrops.
 Use a warm washcloth pressed to the ear for comforting relief.

-If the ear infection doesn’t go away on its own and is the result of a bacterial infection, antibiotics will be prescribed.
+If the ear infection doesn’t go away on its own and is due to a bacterial infection, your doctor will prescribe antibiotics.